 Session on discovering your individual pain coping techniques

-Each session is 1-2 hours depending on a woman’s individual needs.
+Each session is 1-2 hours depending on an individual’s needs.

 Can I schedule more sessions if I feel like I need it?

 Yes!
 For example, if a person is concerned about pre-term labor, a monthly check-in and hypnosis session would be very beneficial.
 Your emotional needs may shift as you approach your due date, we can meet as many times as you feel necessary to feel supported in each stage.